NRLParticipation/NRL-Cookbook/docs/coaches/adapt-coaching-plans.md

 ---

-## Medium complexity: Structured Adaptation Workflow
+## Medium complexity: Structured adaptation workflow

 Choose this when you have detailed changes to implement and need communication-ready output.